Osprey Tempest 20 Review

 Below are my requirements when purchasing a backpack.

-- Size – A pack around 20L is usually sufficient for my needs, but not any smaller.
+• Size – A pack of around 20L is usually sufficient for my needs, but not any smaller.
 Since I go off-trail or for long hikes, I often carry contingency gear.

-- Water-Resistant – This is not critical since I don't usually day hike unless the weather is good.
+• Water-Resistant – This is not critical since I don’t usually want a day hike unless the weather is good.

 Tempest 20 Competitors